derbyjs/derby/index.md

 The page's render function implicitly renders in the context of the app's model.
 An additional context object may be supplied for items that are only needed at render time.

 > ### app.render` ( res, model, [namespace], [context], [status] )`
 >
 > **res:** Response object passed to the Express routing callback
 >
 > **model:** A Derby model object used for rendering.
 The contents of the model will be serialized and initialized into the same state in the browser once the page loads.
 >
 > **namespace:** *(optional)* A namespace within which to render.
 Typically is the name of a page or type of page.
 >
 > **context:** *(optional)* Additional context objects to use in rendering templates.
 >
 > **status:** *(optional)* Number specifying the HTTP status code.
 200 by default.

 Apps may also be rendered within server only Express routes.
-In this case, it is neccessary to provide the renderer with a response object and model.
+In this case, it is necessary to provide the renderer with a response object and model.
 On the server, Models are created with the `store.createModel()` method.
 If the Derby session middleware is used, it will create models automatically and set a reference to them on `req.model`.

 > ### staticPages.render` ( name, res, [model], [namespace], [context], [status] )`
 >
 > **name:** Name of the view and style files to render
 >
 > **res:** Response object passed to the Express routing callback
 >
 > **model:** *(optional)* A Derby model object.
 A model object may be used for rendering, but it will not be serialized and included with a static page.
 Static pages don't have an associated app, and they don't include scripts by default.
 >
 > **namespace:** *(optional)* A namespace within which to render.
 Typically is the name of a page or type of page.
 >
 > **context:** *(optional)* Additional context objects to use in rendering templates.
 >
 > **status:** *(optional)* Number specifying the HTTP status code.
 200 by default.

 For creating error pages and other static pages, Derby provides a `staticPages` object that renders a template and script file specified by name.
 Typically, this is used without a model object, but it is possible to supply a model object that is used for rendering only.
 See [Static pages](#static_pages).